antonioru/beautiful-react-diagrams/README.md

 ## 💡 Why?

-Javascript diagramming libraries are often quite difficult to integrate in React projects, given the different natures of the involved libraries.
+Javascript diagramming libraries are often difficult to integrate in React projects. <br />
-For example a React component's lifecylce may be quite hard to keep in in sync with a MVC diagramming library.
+Different patterns not always fit the React nature and having a component's state in in sync with an external diagramming library might be quite difficult especially when the latter had been built in a different paradigm (such as MVC, for example).

-For this reason we created `beautiful-react-diagrams` an easy-to-customise functional diagramming library built with React.
+For this reason we created `beautiful-react-diagrams` an easy-to-customise functional diagramming library to build diagrams with ease.

 ## 🎓 Principles